Skip to content

 These deceptive design tactics can pop up across websites, forms, emails, and apps.
 They are designed to trick or pressure users into doing things they may not have meant to do, or even things they actively wanted to avoid.
 Instead of using clear communication or fair persuasion, they manipulate users into giving up data, staying on a site, or keeping a subscription.

-Types of dark patterns
+Types of Dark Patterns

 Infographic presenting the types of dark patterns